You are listening to the Sean Hannity Radio Show Podcast.

 You know what, Sean?

-He said Hannity is gonna get on my case today.
+He said, Hannity is going to get on my case today.

-I said, I said, I don't want to sit here and talk about all this.
+I said, I don't want to sit here and talk about Tim Thibaut.

-How in God's name did Tim Tebow, who hasn't played baseball since high school, have 46 individuals from Major League Baseball teams from 28 different teams come and step out.
+How in God's name did Tim Thibault, who hasn't played baseball since high school, have 46 individuals from major league baseball teams from 28 different teams come and scouting?

-How do you know how to get a big thing?
+How do you know how to do that?

 Hey, listen.